-The counting direction is always up (incrementing), and no counter clear is performed.
-The counter simply overruns when it passes its maximum 8-bit value (MAX = 0xFF) and then restarts from the bottom (0x00).
+The simplest mode of operation is the Normal mode (WGM01:0 = 0).
+In this mode the counting direction is always up (incrementing), and no counter clear is performed.
+The counter simply overruns when it passes its maximum 8-bit value (TOP = 0xFF) and then restarts from the bottom (0x00).
 In normal operation the Timer/Counter Overflow Flag (TOV0) will be set in the same timer clock cycle as the TCNT0 becomes zero.
 The TOV0 Flag in this case behaves like a ninth bit, except that it is only set, not cleared.
-However, combined with the timer overflow interrupt that automatically clears the TOV0 Flag, the timer resolution can be increased by software.
-A new counter value can be written anytime.
+However, combined with the Timer Overflow interrupt that automatically clears the TOV0 Flag, the timer resolution can be increased by software.
+There are no special cases to consider in the normal mode, a new counter value can be written anytime.